TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/009 IAuthManager implementation.md

 If all is good, we then cache the user.
 This means we take the user object, and store it in the browser.
 Why is this necessary?
-There are alternatives, but this approach seems to work well.\
+There are alternatives, but this approach seems to work well.

-The IAuthService will be added as _scoped_, i.e. a new instance is created whenever a new tab is opened, **or** the current is refreshed.
-Experience has shown that refreshes happens occasionally, which results in a new IAuthService instance, meaning you loose data about the currently logged in user: You will have to log in to the app often, which is annoying.\
+The IAuthManager will be added as _scoped_, i.e. a new instance is created whenever a new tab is opened, **or** the current is refreshed.
+Experience has shown that refreshes happens occasionally, which results in a new IAuthManager instance, meaning you loose data about the currently logged in user: You will have to log in to the app often, which is annoying.\
 Therefore, we cache the user in the browser, so it can be retrieved after a page refresh.

 We create a new `ClaimsPrincipal` based on the user.
 Blazor authentication framework works with ClaimsPrincipals.
 It's just a class to hold information about the user.